robbiejdunn/rlfight-engine/README.md

 cmake --build .
 ```

-Use the built `RLFight` as needed.
+Use the built `FightRL` as needed.
 ```
-./RLFight
+./FightRL
 ```

 ## Components